ChrystianSchutz/open-weather-challenge/README.md

 ## Recruitment Challenge
-Request 5 day weather forecast on openweathermap and display accordingly to your preferences in this case chart and simple statistic.
+Request 5 day weather forecast on openweathermap and display accordingly to your preferences in this case chart with simple statistic.
 Written in React with Typescript on frontend.

 # How to run application
-Edit file .env and to REACT_APP_API_ID your openweathermap API_ID.
+Edit file .env and add to REACT_APP_API_ID your openweathermap API_ID.

 `yarn`